Early Mourning Clouds

 “I just dropped by … briefly … to see if there was anything thing we could do.
 The Colonel and I that is.
 If there was anything The Colonel … or I … we … us … could do … for you.
 We were speaking about it over breakfast this morning.”

-Meghan had been to breakfast at Mrs. Pearson’s once.
-Mrs. Pearson rattled non-stop, her ratty little dog scampered around the table begging for scraps and licking Meghan’s toes.
-The Colonel glowered over his toast and coffee injecting single syllable responses only when silence no longer sufficed.
+Meghan pictured breakfast at the Pearson’s with Mrs. Pearson babbling non-stop, her ratty little dog scampering around the table begging for scraps and licking ankles, the Colonel glowering over his toast and coffee injecting single syllable responses only when silence no longer sufficed.